-10)Personal identifying information provided is inconsistent when compared against external information sources used by the District.
+Personal identifying information provided is inconsistent when compared against external information sources used by the District.
 For example:

-- (a) The address does not match any address in the consumer report; or - (b) The Social Security Number (SSN) has not been issued or is listed on the Social Security Administration's Death Master File. - 11)Personal identifying information provided by a person is not consistent with other personal identifying information provided by the person.
-For example, there is a lack of correlation between the SSN range and date of birth. - 12)Personal identifying information is associated with known fraudulent activity as indicated by internal or third-party sources used by the District.
-For example: - (a) The address on an application is the same as the address provided on a fraudulent application; - (b) The phone number on an application is the same as the phone number provided on a fraudulent application. - 13)Personal identifying information provided is of a type commonly associated with fraudulent activity as indicated by internal or third-party sources used by the District.
-For example: - (a) The address on an application is fictitious, a mail drop, or a prison; or - (b) The phone number is invalid or is associated with a pager or answering service. - 14)The Social Security Number is the same as that submitted by other persons currently being served by the District. - 15)The address or telephone number provided is the same or similar to the account number or telephone number submitted by an unusually large number of other persons being served by the District. - 16) The person opening the covered account fails to provide all required personal identifying information on an application or in response to notification that the application is incomplete. - 17)Personal identifying information provided is not consistent with personal identifying information that is on file with the District. - 18)The person opening the covered account cannot provide authenticating information beyond that which generally would be available from a wallet or consumer report.
+- (a) The address does not match any address in the consumer report; or - (b) The Social Security Number (SSN) has not been issued or is listed on the Social Security Administration's Death Master File. - 2.
+Personal identifying information provided by a person is not consistent with other personal identifying information provided by the person.
+For example, there is a lack of correlation between the SSN range and date of birth. - 3.
+Personal identifying information is associated with known fraudulent activity as indicated by internal or third-party sources used by the District.
+For example: - (a) The address on an application is the same as the address provided on a fraudulent application; - (b) The phone number on an application is the same as the phone number provided on a fraudulent application. - 4.
+Personal identifying information provided is of a type commonly associated with fraudulent activity as indicated by internal or third-party sources used by the District.
+For example: - a.
+The SSN provided is the same as that submitted by other persons The address on an application is fictitious, a mail drop, or a prison; or - b.
+The phone number is invalid or is associated with a pager or answering service. - 5.
+The Social Security Number is the same as that submitted by other persons currently being served by the District. - The address or telephone number provided is the same or similar to the account number or telephone number submitted by an unusually large number of other persons being served by the District.

+- The person opening the covered account fails to provide all required personal identifying information on an application or in response to notification that the application is incomplete. - 8.
+Personal identifying information provided is not consistent with personal identifying information that is on file with the District. - 9.
+The person opening the covered account cannot provide authenticating information beyond that which generally would be available from a wallet or consumer report.